Wastewater Process Emissions Fundamentals-Part 1 of 4

 This expert-led webcast series is designed for wastewater professionals looking to deepen their understanding of greenhouse gas (GHG) emissions from wastewater treatment processes.
 Consisting of four 1-hour sessions, the series will cover the types and sources of GHGs from wastewater treatment, the process conditions and mechanisms that drive these emissions, real-world approaches to measuring, monitoring, and quantifying these emissions, and practical strategies for reducing them.

-This first webcast in the series will provide an introduction to greenhouse gas (GHG) emissions in wastewater treatment with a focus on various emission sources, the pathways and process conditions that lead to emissions, and quantification and measurement techniques.
-Presenters will identify and explain the significance of various sources and pathways of GHG emissions at wastewater treatment facilities.
-Basic techniques for measuring and quantifying GHG emissions at wastewater treatment facilities will also be explored.
+This first webcast in the series provided an introduction to greenhouse gas (GHG) emissions in wastewater treatment with a focus on various emission sources, the pathways and process conditions that lead to emissions, and quantification and measurement techniques.
+Presenters identified and explained the significance of various sources and pathways of GHG emissions at wastewater treatment facilities.
+Basic techniques for measuring and quantifying GHG emissions at wastewater treatment facilities were also be explored.

 Presenters: